Sy23/BrakingSystem/5_Report/readme.md

 •	Simple
 •	Robust System.

 # High Level Requirements
-## ID	## Description
-##HLR1	When the push button is closed, the LED stops glowing & the motor ceases to run.
+HLR1	When the push button is closed, the LED stops glowing & the motor ceases to run.
-##HLR2	Manual Input from the contact switch.
+HLR2	Manual Input from the contact switch.
 # Low Level Requirements

-##ID	Description
-##LLR1	Compatible on different Operating Systems.
+LLR1	Compatible on different Operating Systems.